Common topic

 Our role at the border

-We work to protect New Zealand’s border in close collaboration with other border agencies - like New Zealand Customs Service and Ministry for Primary Industries.
+Immigration New Zealand (INZ) works to protect New Zealand’s border in close collaboration with other border agencies - like New Zealand Customs Service and Ministry for Primary Industries.
 We aim to strike the balance between helping genuine travellers enter New Zealand while managing the increasing demand on our border protection services.

-Border Officers
+Immigration Border Officers

 Airline Liaison Officers

-Airline Liaison Officers (ALOs) add another layer to our approach to managing immigration risk at the border.
+Airline Liaison Officers (ALOs) add another layer to INZ’s approach to managing immigration risk at the border.
 They are currently based at airports in several countries around the world and help support airlines and their passengers to meet New Zealand’s entry requirements.

 Entry to New Zealand